ENGLISH

 Prerequisites: B average in CP or Honors English I with teacher recommendation, successful completion of summer assignment(s) and the ability to read, write, and think critically

 This course is intended for students who have been identified as being capable of succeeding at an advanced level of English.
-There is a greater demand and expectation that students work independently both inside and outside class and possess above proficiency in reading, writing and critical thinking skills.
-There are also a greater number of required writing assignments.
-This course will further develop the skills established from English I with a specific focus on American Literature and continued practice with all language arts skills and the art of rhetoric.
-Units include, but are limited to,: American Exploration, The American Identity, and Rhetoric and Government and will be explored through the exploration of the style and craft of the American Literary Periods and their contributors, from Native American literature and the Puritan Era through the Modern Era.
-Students will continue to explore a variety of conventional literary forms including short stories, novels, poetry, drama, essays, and podcasts.
-Reading, writing, speaking, listening, presenting, collaborative group work, and self-reflection remain the focus of student work.
-As is the standard for learners in Honors English I, the successful Honors English 10 student is highly self-motivated, accountable for their performance, and eager to apply constructive criticism from their instructor to develop skills.
+There is a greater demand and expectation that students work independently both inside and outside class and are above proficiency in reading, writing and critical thinking skills.
+This course will further develop skills established from English I with a specific focus on American Literature and continued practice with all language arts skills and the art of rhetoric.
+Units will explore American Exploration, American Identity, and Rhetoric and Government through the lens of contributors ranging from Native American literature and the Puritan Era to the Modern Era.
+Students will continue to explore conventional literary forms such as short stories, novels, poetry, drama, essays, and podcasts.
+Improving language arts skills to improve written and oral communication remain the focus of student work.
+As is the standard for learners in Honors English I, the successful Honors English 10 student is highly self-motivated, self-reflective, accountable for their performance, and eager to apply constructive criticism from their instructor and peers to develop skills.
 Digital, media and global literacies will serve as a pillar for the course.

 Prerequisites: B average in CP or Honors English I with teacher recommendation, successful completion of summer assignment(s) and the ability to read, write, and think critically